guanfangdong/CMPUT659-Project/README.md

 If you want to reproduce the testing, you should first delete "record.txt".
 Then, using command "python main.py".

 Then, the tested result will be saved at "*/result/".
-The not-founded programs will be recorded at "record.txt"
+The not-found programs will be recorded at "record.txt"